segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 ## Can I anonymize IP addresses?

-We collect IP address for client-side (iOS, Android, Analytics.js and Xamarin) events automatically.
+Segment collects IP addresses for client-side (iOS, Android, Analytics.js and Xamarin) events automatically.

-If you don't want us to record your tracked users' IP in destinations and S3, you can set your event's `context.ip` field to `0.0.0.0` .
-Our server won't record the IP address of the client for libraries if the `context.ip` field is already set.
+If you don't want to record your tracked users' IP in destinations and S3, you can set your event's `context.ip` field to `0.0.0.0` .
+The Segment servers won't record the IP address of the client for libraries if the `context.ip` field is already set.
 An example would look like this:

 {% codeexample %}
 {% codeexampletab Swift %}